core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context, i.e., the Group Identifier value (Gid) of the group.
 That is, unlike in {{RFC8613}}, the 'kid context' parameter is always present in requests.

+## AEAD Nonce # {#sec-cose-object-aead-nonce}

+The AEAD nonce is constructed like in OSCORE, with the difference that step 4 in {{Section 5.2 of RFC8613}} is replaced with:

+A. and then XOR with the X least significant bits of the Common IV, where X is the length in bits of the AEAD nonce.

 ## external_aad # {#sec-cose-object-ext-aad}

 The external_aad of the Additional Authenticated Data (AAD) is different compared to OSCORE {{RFC8613}}, and is defined in this section.